Our Centre of Excellence at the University of Plymouth is one of Europe’s leading research institutes for low-grade brain tumours

 Working collaboratively with neurosciences

 Collaboration is key and it is something that we and our Member Charities value and promote.
-It is also an important element of the network of experts in brain tumour research that they too collaborate to increase the knowledge and bring us faster to
+It is also an important element of the network of experts in brain tumour research that they too collaborate to increase the knowledge and bring us faster to a cure.

 All the Brain Tumour Research teams at the University of Plymouth share laboratory space with researchers working on other forms of cancer, infection, immunity, and clinical neuroscience projects, thereby ensuring knowledge sharing across the disciplines so that advances in one area can potentially move others forward.
 They collaborate with other research teams both within the UK and internationally, and are active members of both the International Consortium of Meningioma (ICOM) and the British Irish Meningioma Society, regularly presenting their work at global conferences.